catppuccin/template/README.md

 ## Usage

-1. Download the flavor of your choice from [`themes/`](./themes/).
+1. Download the flavor of your choice.
 2. Open the app and go to **Preferences** > **Appearance** > **Import theme**.
-3. Select the theme file downloaded in Step 1.
+3. Select the downloaded flavor file.

 <!-- This section is optional.
 Uncomment the following if needed.